sam-k0/x86-Injector/README.md

 - Iterates all windows in one click
 - Copy the window title of any window
 - Allows minimizing the window to the system tray area
+- And, of course, it can inject x86 DLLs into x86 processes
+- Made in C++.
+Only scriptkiddies use C#

 Credits to:
 Hobbl - Max Win Api 2 (Used for GUI and Window management)